gian99/TRANSACT_AutomationChallenge/README.md

 For both challenges, I use config.properties to parameterize the values I are going to use in the selenium Test Challenge and in the API Test Challenge

-## For the First Selenium UI Test Challenge, we create:
+## For the First Selenium UI Test Challenge, I created:

 - DriverFactory.java (to use the method getInstance and do not initializate the browser multiple times)